evanwherchek/resutailor/README.md

 <ins>Generate an OpenAI API Key</ins>

+ResuTailor is powered by OpenAi.
 To generate an OpenAI API key, you need to follow these steps:
-1. Visit the OpenAI website and sign up if you haven't already.
+1. Visit <https://platform.openai.com> and sign up if you haven't already.
-2. Navigate to the API section.
+2. Click on 'API keys'
-3. Click on 'Create New API Key'.
+3. Click on 'Create new secret key'.
 4. Copy the generated API key.

 <ins>Create a .env File</ins>